The free printable can be found at the END of this post. Click on the blue “get your free printable here” button.

 - The logic problems start easy.
 They are three by three grids with two clues.

 - We then progress to a four by four.

 - Finally, we get to five by fives.

 As the puzzles get larger, the clues get harder too.

-- One requires two digit addition and subtraction.
+- One requires two-digit addition and subtraction.

-- Another puzzles requires the students to figure out which state the monsters live in.
+- Another puzzle requires the students to figure out which state the monsters live in.
 They have to know where five states are to solve the problems.
 (If your students need help with states, I loved working on this site at the end of the year.
 It has different levels the children can work through to learn their states.)